AlexeyMerov/RadioStations/README.md

 Server.
 Response type, the whole 'logic' and everything is just... not the best.
 The problem is that it requires many workarounds, some of them core ones, which impact the whole app.

-And the whole 'position' thing for saving in DB is wierd, but there is a predefined sort for sure and no param for that as well.
+Edit: And the whole 'position' thing for saving in DB is wierd, but there is a predefined sort for sure and no param for that as well.

+Edit 2: And server making mess again, so i left only one Entity type and remove all separations and made it dumb/all-on-one and straightforward.

 **Todo:**
+-- Remove hardcode types
 -- Play music.
 -- Test everything.
 -- In case it will have paging, redo to paging3.